learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

   element.
 If you tried out the `stretch` setting, make sure your `flex-direction` is set back to `row` and that both `height` and `width` are set to `100px` in the `.item` CSS block.
-Now, set `align-items` to `baseline`, go to your `index.html` file and add a line of text in **one** of the divs within `<main>`, save both the HTML and CSS, and check out the page in your browser.
-Any div that is empty is aligned normally, but any div that has text in it will align _based on the bottom of the text_.
+Now, set `align-items` to `baseline`, go to your `index.html` file and remove some of the numbers that are contained in our divs, leaving a few.
+Save both the HTML and CSS, and check out the page in your browser.
+Any div that is now empty is aligned normally, but any div that still has text in it will align _based on the bottom of the text_.

-To perfectly center elements horizontally and vertically, we can use a combination of both `justify-content` and `align-items` like so:
+To perfectly center an element horizontally and vertically, with flex, we can use a combination of both `justify-content` and `align-items` like so:

 ```
 justify-content: center;